 - Receive formal recognition as young leaders

-- Inspire other learning disabled young people to participate.
+- Inspire other young people with learning disabilities to participate.

-“We are taking a risk; this is our chance; for people to hear what we want to speak” Lucy, Bryn and Brioney
+“We are taking a risk; this is our chance for people to hear what we want to speak”

 “Nobody is the same”